 The evaluation mission of CEDER provides support to U-M central administration, campus units, individual researchers, and community-based educators for evaluation or technical assistance related to education programs and research.
 Related to the evaluation strand is a research strand focused on conducting expert research on education practice at multiple levels and in multiple sites.
 SOE faculty members already engage in multiple forms of practice-based education research.

-Examples of some current CEDER Evaluation Projects
+Examples of CEDER Evaluation Projects

 FATE – Give Merit